systemd/systemd/doc/CODE_QUALITY.md

     codebase.
 Reports are available
     [online](https://oss-fuzz.com/v2/testcases?project=systemd).

+12. Our tree includes `.editorconfig`, `.dir-locals.el` and `.vimrc` files, to ensure that editors follow the right indenting coding styles automatically.

+13. When building systemd from a git checkout the build scripts will automatically enabled a git commit hook that ensures whitespace cleanliness.

 Access to Coverity and oss-fuzz reports is limited.
 Please reach out the the maintainers is you need access.